forquare/Manaha-Minder/README.md

   ###################################################################

   # Enable calculating the amount of time each player has been online and outputting it to a file
-  generate_output: true
+  generate_time_played_output: true

   # Where the activity calculations should be outputted to
-  output: /var/www/html/activity.txt
+  time_played_file: /var/www/html/activity.txt

   # Enable generating a status page for the website
-  generate_status: true
+  generate_status_table: true

   # Where the status page should be outputted to
-  status: /var/www/html/players.html
+  status_file: /var/www/html/players.html

 # Custom actions are a YAML list of actions to perform when a command is run
 custom_actions: